testofthings/toolsaf/documentation/architecture/Matching.md

 # Matching traffic and addresses

-One of the key functionality of Toolsaf is to read a PCAP file and check it the extracted information matches the security statememt.
+One of the key functionality of Toolsaf is to read a PCAP file and check it the extracted information matches the security statement.
-This requires *matching* IP and HW addresses, multicast addresses, protocols, and ports into system entitites.
+This requires *matching* IP and HW addresses, multicast addresses, protocols, and ports into system entities.

 This functionality is implemented in python modules `matcher.py` and `matcher_engine.py`.
 The following describes the roles of different python classes: